 Traditional knowledge about medicine is continuously preserved by successive generations.
 Great efforts are made, especially by parents, to ensure that this knowledge remains in the family and community.
 Two tested methods of conserving are through oral teaching and practical experience .
 Children are encouraged to go with parents when they go to the practitioner to get medicine or receive treatment.
 Most of the informants agreed that the frequency with which they accompanied their parents on these visits enhanced both their knowledge and confidence about traditional medicine.
 According to (Teraib 2010, personal communication, January) and (Dayang 2010, personal communication, June), in term of inheritance and the learning process, bringing children to the field is more effective than oral teaching.
 In previous generations, children were never stopped from participating in healing activities.
 Table 1 shows that the age of all informants involved in this research is 40 years and above.

-In the past, practitioners’ family members relied exclusively on traditional medicines to cure illness.
+In the past, practitioners’ family members relied exclusively on traditional medicines to cure illnesses.
 However, such medicines were also important aids to personal hygiene and beauty , as well as being used to promote spiritual and psychological wellness .
 Figure 1 shows a traditional hair care product used by medical practitioners in Limbuak Darat village, Banggi Island.

 ii.
 Traditional Medicine Practitioners By Gender